Giftbit/Lightrail-API-V2-Docs/docs/welcome.md

 # Welcome to Lightrail

-<p class="intro">Lightrail is an API and web app that allows you to create modern payment experiences.</p>
+<p class="intro">Lightrail’s API and web app enable you to create modern payment experiences that influence customers.</p>

-Modern payment experiences involve using different types of values to influence consumers—such as gift cards, promotions, loyalty points, and referral credits.
-These emerging types of value can be categorized as customer value.
-Your business can create, process, and manage all types of customer value using Lightrail.
+Businesses use different types of values—such as gift cards, promotions, loyalty points, and referral credits—to influence consumers.
+These different types of values can together be categorized as <em>customer value</em> and are part of the payment experience.
+Lightrail’s API and web app enables you to create, process, and manage customer value across your business.

 Lightrail’s API enables two primary capabilities that enable customer value as a secure, flexible, and effective tool for your business and growth team.
 Those two capabilities are:

 <ol>